LUKE1860/any_library-rs/README.md

 # any_library-rs
-## Little libray for type checking
+## Little library for type checking